threatstack/threatstack-helm/README.md

 ##### Using the `agentSetupExternalSecretRef` value block

-> **WARNING:** Do not set the `agentSetupExternalSecretRef` block *and* the `agentDeployKey` settings at the same time.
-This will cause unnecessary kubernetes resource definitions to be created.
-If you had previously used the `agentDeployKey` value, the secret associated with it may be destroyed on deployment.
+>>>
+**IMPORTANT:** Using `agentSetupExternalSecretRef` decouples secret management from the helm chart.
+Therefore, if the value of the secret changes, the agent DaemonSet and Deployment will _not_ be redeployed/restarted.
+The user will need to force a redeployment of the helm chart explicitly.

+However, if the secret's name or secret's entry name changes in the `values.yaml` of the chart, helm will recognize this change with a new release, and trigger a redeployment of the DaemonsSet and Deployment.
+One way to take advantage of this is to update the secrets entry value name (what is defined at `agentSetupExternalSecretRef.value`) when changing the secret data, and doing a redeploy of the chart.
+The chart trigger a redeployment of the agent pods.
+>>>

 An alternative to having the chart define the `ts-setup-args` secret itself, you can instead have it point to your own self-managed secret.
 Doing so requires the following three values to be set:

 * `agentSetupExternalSecretRef.name`      :: This is the name of your self-managed secret.
 * `agentSetupExternalSecretRef.key`       :: This is the key in your self-managed secret that is associated with the data you want to supply from the secret, to the Threat Stack agent setup registration.

+Do not set the `agentSetupExternalSecretRef` block *and* the `agentDeployKey` settings at the same time.
+This will cause unnecessary kubernetes resource definitions to be created.
+If you had previously used the `agentDeployKey` value, the secret associated with it may be destroyed on deployment.

 Using the `agentSetupExternalSecretRef` block will cause the chart to ignore the `agentDeployKey`, `rulesets`, and `additionalSetupConfig` values defined in `values.yaml` or any other values override file, until existing pods are terminated/rescheduled.